Ji-Hwan Bae Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in MLB.
+- The Marlins pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.08 team ERA ranks 14th across all MLB pitching staffs.
+- The Marlins have the 13th-ranked team ERA across all MLB pitching staffs (4.04).

-- Marlins pitchers combine to surrender 79 home runs (one per game), the ninth-fewest in baseball.
+- The Marlins allow the eighth-fewest home runs in baseball (79 total, one per game).

-- Hoeing (1-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) gets the start for the Marlins, his fourth of the season.
+- Perez (4-1 with a 1.54 ERA and 45 strikeouts in 41 2/3 innings pitched) makes the start for the Marlins, his ninth of the season.

-- The righty last appeared on Monday against the Toronto Blue Jays, when he threw four scoreless innings while giving up three hits.
+- In his most recent appearance on Tuesday, the right-hander went six scoreless innings against the Toronto Blue Jays while surrendering three hits.

-- In 17 games this season, the 26-year-old has a 2.70 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .257 to opposing batters.
+- The 20-year-old has a 1.54 ERA and 9.9 strikeouts per nine innings in eight games this season, while allowing a batting average of .182 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.